AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 Remember it goes vertices * model * view * projection in right to left since we always do our translations first, then our view (which is basically where we want our camera placed, lastly our clip space.

+Keep working on this since it's a relatively important concept which it comes to game development.